Code-Institute-Submissions/away-day/README.md

 - Itineraries - the ability to store locations would be great for users who are planning far in advance of a trip, while a 'Current
 Location' feature would allow users to bypass the club selection phase, especially if there are multiple dropdowns and they are looking for somewhere to go immediately.
+- As I got more confident with using JS I've realised how enormous the map.js file is.
+I wrote all of those consts at the very start of the project when I was least comfortable with the language, so once I've got my results back I'll be doing some serious optimisation on this file just as a personal learning exercise.

 ## Technologies Used